Chronology of the universe: Dark energy-dominated era

 From about 9.8 billion years of cosmic time, the universe's large-scale behavior is believed to have gradually changed for the third time in its history.
 Its behavior had originally been dominated by radiation (relativistic constituents such as photons and neutrinos) for the first 47,000 years, and since about 370,000 years of cosmic time, its behavior had been dominated by matter.
 During its matter-dominated era, the expansion of the universe had begun to slow down, as gravity reined in the initial outward expansion.
 But from about 9.8 billion years of cosmic time, observations show that the expansion of the universe slowly stops decelerating, and gradually begins to accelerate again, instead.

 While the precise cause is not known, the observation is accepted as correct by the cosmologist community.
 By far the most accepted understanding is that this is due to an unknown form of energy which has been given the name "dark energy".
-"Dark" in this context means that it is not directly observed, but can currently only be studied by examining the effect it has on the universe.
+"Dark" in this context means that it is not directly observed, but its existence can be deduced by examining the gravitational effect it has on the universe.
 Research is ongoing to understand this dark energy.
-Dark energy is now believed to be the single largest component of the universe, as it constitutes about 68.3% of the entire mass-energy of the physical universe.
+Dark energy is now believed to be the single largest component of the universe, as it constitutes about 68.3% of the entire mass–energy of the physical universe.

 Dark energy is believed to act like a cosmological constant—a scalar field that exists throughout space.
 Unlike gravity, the effects of such a field do not diminish (or only diminish slowly) as the universe grows.
 While matter and gravity have a greater effect initially, their effect quickly diminishes as the universe continues to expand.
 Objects in the universe, which are initially seen to be moving apart as the universe expands, continue to move apart, but their outward motion gradually slows down.
 This slowing effect becomes smaller as the universe becomes more spread out.
 Eventually, the outward and repulsive effect of dark energy begins to dominate over the inward pull of gravity.
 Instead of slowing down and perhaps beginning to move inward under the influence of gravity, from about 9.8 billion years of cosmic time, the expansion of space starts to slowly accelerate outward at a gradually increasing rate.